 Married student living off-campus: Typically, only married students are allowed to live off-campus.
-In this case, the student does not qualify for the BGU Student Aid.
-Only the PT Tuition Scholarship/FWC Award and the Pell Grant, if eligible, is applied to tuition and there is no room and board cost.
-Therefore, the total annual cost will be \$2,075-\$9,470 depending on Pell eligibility.
+In this case, the student does not qualify for the full Global Internship Scholarship or any of the BGU Student Aid.
+They will be eligible for the PT Tuition Scholarship/FWC Award and potentially the Pell Grant.
+These are applied to tuition and there is no room and board cost.
+The fall cost will remain \$,2307.50 and the spring semester will be between \$1,232.50 and \$4,930 depending on Pell eligibility.

-Previous bachelor's degree or already reached lifetime Pell eligibility: Students that already have a previous bachelor's degree from another school or have already used their lifetime Pell eligibility of 6 years at another school(s) cannot receive Pell; therefore, they can receive partial financial aid.
-They receive \$105 of BGU Student Aid and the full \$7,250 PT Tuition scholarship/FWC award.
-Therefore, the total annual cost increases to \$18,250.
+Previous bachelor's degree or already reached lifetime Pell eligibility: Students that already have a previous bachelor's degree from another school or have already used their lifetime Pell eligibility of 6 years at another school(s) cannot receive Pell; therefore, they are partially eligible for Tuition-Paid.
+They receive \$2,280 of BGU Student Aid and the full PT Tuition scholarship/FWC Award.
+Therefore, the total cost increases from \$8,088.50 to \$15,472.50.